martinbuberl/martinbuberl.github.io/contact.md

 <h2 id="the-legal-side" class="has-permalink">The legal side<a class="permalink" title="Permalink" href="#the-legal-side">#</a></h2>

-This is my personal blog.
+This is my personal website.
 The opinions expressed herein represent my own, and not those of any employer, group, or organization.

 All original content on <a rel="cc:attributionURL" href="https://martinbuberl.com">martinbuberl.com</a> is licensed under a <a target="_blank" rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a> attributable to <a rel="cc:attributionName" href="https://martinbuberl.com">Martin Buberl</a>.<br/>
 All code samples on <a rel="cc:attributionURL" href="https://martinbuberl.com">martinbuberl.com</a> are licensed under the <a target="_blank" rel="license" href="https://opensource.org/licenses/MIT">MIT license</a>.<br/>